ellojess/Testing-and-Architecture/Debugging-Techniques-Lab/debug_log.md

 Found location at: Line 79
 Led to finding that topping was not added as an attribute type and the form was only looking for crust and size.
 Also found a url redirect issue (line 84) which can possibly be fixed using the template name or by not using url_form.
+Afterwards it would seem that nothing was getting saved, this could be fixed by saving the items to the database with session.commit()

 - What assumptions did you have about each line of code, and which ones were proven to be wrong?
 Initial assumption was that after submitting the form via the submit button, the user would be redirected to the home screen with the new order presented on the front page.
 They were all proven to be wrong with the given issues found listed in the previous question.

 ## Exercise 2